TritonDataCenter/node-verror/README.md

 MultiError is an Error class that represents a group of Errors.
-This is used when you logically need to provide a single Error, but you want to preserve information about multiple underying Errors.
+This is used when you logically need to provide a single Error, but you want to preserve information about multiple underlying Errors.
 A common case is when you execute several operations in parallel and some of them fail.

 MultiErrors are constructed as: